smaniii/stock-picker/README.md

 1. run the sbt application
     1. sbt run
-2. connect to web socket
+2. connect to web socket recommended chrome smart socket plugin
     1. ws://localhost:9000/socket
 3. input
     1. Stock name is the ticker symbol.
 This is case insensitive